Becoming a new mom is a journey, there’s no doubt about that – it changes almost everything about your life.

 If you don’t already have a good pre and post-run stretch routine, our guide to the best pre-and post-run stretches for runners will help with that!

 You know what’s also important for recovery?
 Drinking enough water and eating enough of the right food to fuel your body.
 Don’t forget to do it!
+If you need tips on what to eat as a new mom runner, read my post all about nutrition for running moms, next!

 I hope you found these tips for running postpartum helpful as you navigate becoming a mom and all the excitement (and life changes) it entails!